jundalisay/sp/content/en/research/sarkar/katha/chapter-15.md

 When I came back with the ticked and reached the Inter-Class compartment I found that the attendant was eagerly waiting for me.

+{{< l a="Attendant" >}}
-He said, "Sir, I have found a berth for you and I have spread your bedding on it.

-I have also taken out clothes for changing during the journey."
+Sir, I have found a berth for you and I have spread your bedding on it.
+I have also taken out clothes for changing during the journey
+{{< /l >}}

 He asked me to go into the bathroom and change and occupy the berth otherwise if someone comes and sits here it would be difficult to remove him.
 I did as he suggested and changed my clothes.
 He put my clothes in the suitcase and then I occupied my seat.
 Meanwhile he rushed and brought a magazine for my reading during the journey.

-He gave it to me and said, "Sir, read it during your journey."
+He gave it to me and said:

+{{< l a="Attendant" >}}
+Sir, read it during your journey
+{{< /l >}}

 Really, after I left the hotel things were happening almost automatically.
 It appeared that this bearer was some old family assistant of ours who knew every habit of mine so thoroughly.
 He persuaded me to lie down, which I did.
 Before lying down I have him a further tip of five rupees, which he accepted after long persuasion.
 He stood in the compartment as long as the train did not start.
 When the train started he saluted me and left.

 For sometime I turned the pages of the magazine and then began to read it.